LGBT Poet Laureate

 July 2016

-As part of “Poetry that Powers, Social/Cultural/Political Change”, I’m writing poetry as part of Camden LGBT Forum’s Schools Programme at Coram Fields, targetted towards 10/11-year-olds (pre secondary school).
+As part of “Poetry that Powers, Social/Cultural/Political Change”, I’m writing poetry as part of Camden LGBT Forum’s Schools Programme at Coram Fields, targeted towards 10/11-year-olds (pre secondary school).

-The workshops (8 hours over one or two weeks) focus on the negative effects of stereotyping and bullying. they encourage the kids to sign an anti bullying pledge as shown.
+The workshops focused on the negative effects of stereotyping and bullying. they encourage the kids to sign an anti-bullying pledge as shown.

 LGBT Poet Laureate Visits Indian Prince